People in the lab

 Neurosciences and Mental Health SickKids Research Institute, Toronto Ontario

-Dr. Erin Panda is a developmental cognitive neuroscientist who came to Brock in 2018.
-She is interested in how the brain processes language and focuses our attention, how these processes change with development, learning and remediation, and how to effectively implement research findings into classrooms and clinics.
+Dr. Erin Panda is a developmental cognitive neuroscientist who came to Brock in 2019.
+She is interested in: 1) how the brain processes language, allows us to read and regulate our attention; 2) how these processes differ between people and change with development, learning and remediation; 3) how to effectively implement research findings into classrooms and clinics.
 She’s the kind of person that loves learning new things.
 During her PhD she studied how the brain changes when we learn a second language.
-She went on to do three postdocs to study: 1) music-based cognitive training on the neurocognitive basis of language and attention in young children; 2) reading remediation in children with co-morbid reading disabilities and ADHD; 3) development of the brain’s language networks in typically developing children and children with epilepsy.
+She went on to do three postdocs to study: 1) music-based cognitive training on the neurocognitive basis of language and attention in young children; 2) reading remediation in children with reading disabilities and ADHD; 3) development of the brain’s language networks in typically developing children and children with epilepsy.
 Currently, she uses electrophysiology (EEG) to track developmental changes to children and young people’s brain network responses while they read, listen to speech and direct their attention.
 Working in collaboration with local school boards, another research arm evaluates how evidence-based educational programs can improve learning outcomes.

 Outside of Brock, she loves yoga, hikes in the forest, sunny days on the beach, and time with her family.